ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 the component box, while an unimplemented hole is represented by an unboxed module name.

-As the pictorial language represents a *graph* (rather than a tree, as is suggested by the syntactic representation), we will often depict modules which come from the same instantiated library by drawing multiple output ports:
+It is natural to consider the pictorial language as representing *acyclic graphs* rather than trees; thus, we will often depict modules which come from the same instantiated library by drawing multiple output ports on a single component:

 .. image:: backpack/unit-identifier-pictorial-equivalence-example.png

-In general, we'll assume the following equivalence:
+In general, we'll assume that we can common up any component boxes with the same unit identifier, combining their shared module names:

 .. image:: backpack/unit-identifier-pictorial-equivalence.png

 Syntax and identifiers
 ----------------------